canaokar/serverless-weather/README.md

 # Serverless Web App for Leveraging Serverless workshop

+## Login to the console
+1. Navigate to [https://console.aws.amazon.com/console/home] in your browser
+2. Enter the Account ID, Username, Password provided to you on the screen.

 ## Step 1 - Create Lambda Function (Logic)

 1. Open AWS Console, go to Services > Lambda